skrantzman/XMP-Snippets/README.md

 # XMP Snippets

 XMP Snippets simply allows you to quickly scaffold simple to complex XMod Pro Templates and Forms.
 In addition there is also support for Form.X form controls as well.
-Currently there are 259 snippets for you to use, and I plan on adding more to support direct editing of XMP .aspx files.
+Currently there are 259 snippets for you to use, and it supports the direct editing of .ascx files.

 XMP Snippets are very easy to use